Obscure2020/Obscure-MC-ResPacks/3x Font DEV/Modrinth_Readme.md

 But wait, we've skipped something.
 We're not Valve, we know how to count, right?

-**3 times 16 = 48x.** Even though this totally works in-game, 48x gets literally no community recognition.
+**3 times 16 = 48x.** Even though this totally works in-game, 48x gets extremely little community recognition.

-It's true, pretty much no one makes any 48x packs.
-Heck, Modrinth doesn't even have a *category* for 48x, making it difficult to advertise such a pack.
-(PlanetMinecraft doesn't have a tag for 48x either.)
-32x and 64x are available in their menu, but 48x?
-Nope.
+It's true, pretty much no one makes any 48x packs. ~~Heck, Modrinth doesn't even have a *category* for 48x, making it difficult to advertise such a pack.~~ **UPDATE:** If anyone is reading this sentence *after* December 8th, 2022, you might have noticed that this pack has been marked with the `48x` resolution tag.
+I'd like to thank **Emma (triphora)** on the Modrinth Discord for responding quickly and amicably to my request that this new tag be added.

+As of the same date, PlanetMinecraft still has no 48x category.
+Moreover, PlanetMinecraft still calls them "Texture Packs."
+It's literally all over their website.
+Obviously, they must be entirely staffed by idiots.
+They are called ***RESOURCE PACKS.*** They have been called Resource Packs since the launch of Minecraft 1.6, all the way back in 2013.
+You know it, I know it, and Modrinth (thank goodness) knows it.
+I'm never posting anything on PlanetMinecraft ever again.

 ## Why would anyone want a 48x pack?